top of page

 Food & Beverage 3

-There are plenty of food options inside McLane Stadium for any fan.
-There are the basic snacks, like popcorn, pretzels, peanuts, chips, and candy, and then there are the heavier meals – Rudy’s BBQ concessions stand offers beef sandwiches, pulled pork, and sausage wraps, while the Bear Zone features an array of choices such as nachos, chicken tenders, cheeseburgers, and hot dogs.
-In addition, the Mr. Beast Burger stand has a couple of interesting burgers.
+There are plenty of food options inside McLane Stadium for any fan that needs to snack during the game, including the basic snacks like popcorn, pretzels, peanuts, chips, and candy at typical stadium prices.
+In addition, the Bear Zone features an array of choices such as nachos, chicken tenders, cheeseburgers, and hot dogs.

-Atmosphere 3
+Atmosphere 4

 Like every great college football game, the atmosphere begins outside the stadium, and that means tailgating.
 However, McLane Stadium now provides what only a few campuses can do with their game day atmosphere, and that is “sailgating”.
 Tailgaters get to set up tents all around the stadium grounds, as well as on the shores of the Brazos River, and some even tailgate in their boats.

 College football across the state of Texas always seems to have a tradition of being a great atmosphere, and Baylor University’s McLane Stadium is no exception.
 The up-tempo offense of the Baylor football team keeps Baylor fans on their feet and cheering throughout the game.
-Of course, the Baylor spirit squad and the Bears mascots, Bruiser and Marigold, keep the crowd entertained during timeouts, and at the end of the contest the Baylor Band performs a musical concert which is worth staying for, especially because the heavy traffic will have time to clear out while you are watching.

 Neighborhood 4

 McLane Stadium lies just north of Baylor University’s campus, which is across the Brazos River in Waco.
-The stadium is nestled in the corner of I-35, Lake Brazos Pkwy/MLK Jr. Blvd, and the Brazos River; the Sheila and Walter Umphrey Pedestrian Bridge connects the stadium to campus.
+The stadium is nestled in the corner of I-35, Lake Brazos Pkwy/MLK Jr. Blvd, and the Brazos River – the Sheila and Walter Umphrey Pedestrian Bridge connects the stadium to campus.
 Just over the pedestrian bridge on the campus side, tailgating is done throughout Grant Teaff Plaza, and pre-game activities are set up around the Texas Hall of Fame and the Texas Rangers Museum.

-Buzzard Billy’s Restaurant, along the Brazos River, is the closest restaurant to McLane Stadium.
+Brazos Landing, along the Brazos River, is the closest restaurant to McLane Stadium.
 However, Waco has numerous other restaurants to enjoy while attending a Baylor sporting event.
 One of the more popular is Vitek’s BBQ, which is on the south side of Baylor’s campus.
 Vitek’s BBQ is the home of the Gut Pack, which includes brisket, sausage, Fritos, and beans; if you decide on this dish you won’t need to eat for the rest of the day, as it is heavy and filling, but delicious.
 You should plan on arriving early, however; Vitek’s does serve outside as well as inside, but the wait can be long no matter which one you choose.

 Although the restaurants aren’t exactly close to the stadium, Waco has so many wonderful restaurants that you’ll easily be able to find something that suits you.
-But if you want to do something in the neighborhood besides eat, there is the Dr Pepper Museum, which is open on Saturdays.
+But if you want to do something in the neighborhood besides eat, there is the Dr Pepper Museum, which is open on Saturdays (as well as on other days).
 You’ll get to see how the popular Texas soft drink is produced, walk through its history, and even get your own Dr Pepper drink.
-Waco has also been popularized by Chip and Joanna Gaines, thru their TV show – you can visit their Magnolia Market or stop at their restaurant.
-Or if you want to stay closer to the stadium, on campus you can visit the Bill & Eva Williams Bear Habitat, a habitat that is dedicated to black bears.

 Fans 4

 Baylor has a wonderful fan base, and McLane Stadium is one of the unique stadiums in the Big 12.
-The average attendance is always above 40,000 – the largest crowd to witness a game was 50,223 on November 16, 2019, vs Oklahoma.
+The average attendance is always above 40,000 – the largest crowd to witness a game was 50,223 on November 16, 2019, versus Oklahoma.

 The fans that attend games at McLane Stadium are energetic, fun, polite, respectful, and knowledgeable.
 Also, Baylor University being the centerpiece of Waco, the city is decked out in green and gold, with the local shops decorated to show support for the Bears.
 If you can get to the homecoming game, then be sure to watch the homecoming parade through the streets of Waco.

-Access 4
+Access 3

-There is plenty of parking for football games at McLane Stadium, even if you don’t have a pre-paid parking pass.
-There is paid parking across MLK near the stadium for $20, but if you get there early enough, residents in the neighborhoods around campus allow parking on their property for $5 to $20.
 However, the best advice for parking is to take advantage of the eighteen-hundred city of Waco downtown parking spaces, all within five miles of the stadium, and free.
-While most of these spaces are about a 15-minute walk from McLane Stadium, there are free shuttles for fans with pick-ups at 3rd Street & Franklin Avenue, and drop-offs on the south side of MLK & I-35.
+While most of these spaces are about a 15-minute walk from McLane Stadium, there are free shuttles for fans with pick-ups at 3rd Street & Franklin Avenue, and drop-offs on the south side of MLK Jr. Blvd & I-35.
 There also will be plenty of fans walking to the stadium, so you’ll arrive at McLane Stadium without being misdirected.

 The best advice for finding parking is not to wait; get there early and enjoy the game day atmosphere.
 Campus streets start closing 4 hours before kickoff, and parking lots open 3 hours prior.
 There is limited ADA/handicap parking, with a shuttle leaving from the Baylor Research & Innovation Collaborative (BRIC).
 In addition, since McLane Stadium has unique access in getting to the stadium (the Brazos River provides the ability to use a boat), I suggest reading the boating guidelines and rules on Baylor’s website if you plan on sailgating, or if you plan to get to the stadium via water.

 Once you get to McLane Stadium you will find eight gates into the stadium; gates A-D are for most of the seats, while the other four are for club/suite access.
-The concourses at McLane Stadium are very spacious, and you can walk around the lower concourse while the ball is in play without missing anything.
-However, the stadium is constructed in a horseshoe with a grass berm for general admission in the east end zone.
-This doesn’t allow fans to walk all the way around the lower level, so you might find yourself having to turn around and walk back the way you came.
-The stadium and Baylor’s campus provide outstanding signage for newcomers to the area, however, and the concourse is wide with plenty of bathrooms.
+The concourses at McLane Stadium are very spacious, and you can walk around the lower concourse while the game is going on without missing anything.

 Return on Investment 3

-Extras 4
+Extras 3

 The sailgating here at McLane Stadium, which fans at only a few college football stadiums can partake in, also adds to the experience.
 In addition, Baylor University recognizes their only Heisman Trophy winner, Robert Griffin III, with a mural inside the stadium and a statue on the plaza at the open end.
 Furthermore, Touchdown Alley (located just across the Basin Bridge) is built on top of the old Floyd Casey Stadium turf; the creativity of bringing that turf over to the new stadium to use as part of the game day atmosphere connects the past to the present.